afivo-streamer 1.1

 Including chemical reactions

-Chemical reactions can be defined in the input_datafile, as in the following example:
+Chemical reactions can be defined in the input_data%file, as in the following example:

 reaction_list